 *In cases where a conflict of interest may arise alternates are available.

 In cases involving student grievances referred for administrative action, the University will use an investigative model.
 This model allows much of the investigation to be completed prior to the final hearing.
-Trained faculty and staff investigators will interview accusing and accused students and witnesses, review documents, and perform other acts necessary to complete the investigation.
-This includes sharing the statements with the accusing and accused students and allowing for one or more responses from each.
+Trained faculty and staff investigators will interview reporting and responding students and witnesses, review documents, and perform other acts necessary to complete the investigation.
+This includes sharing the statements with the reporting and responding students and allowing for one or more responses from each.

-Investigators will prepare a summary report with findings and sanctioning recommendations for the Hearing Panel.
-Accusing and accused students will have an opportunity to preview the report and offer comment.
+A formal charge letter will be initiated and investigators will prepare a summary report with findings and sanctioning recommendations for the Hearing Panel.
+Reporting and responding students will have an opportunity to preview the report and offer comment.

 In the hearing, the Hearing Panel will generally question the investigators and accept or reject the recommendations.
 If they reject the recommendations or adjust the sanctions they must do so within the framework of the policy and cite clear evidence in order to make adjustments.

 The Hearing Panel may return the report to the investigators for modification.
-Accusing and accused students may make opening and closing statements primarily to address issues raised in the report.
+Reporting and responding students may make opening and closing statements primarily to address issues raised in the report.
 If a finding of “responsible” is assigned, the Hearing Panel may review a written impact statement, which may also include desired sanction outcomes.
-Such a statement will be shared with the responsible student, should that student submit an appeal.

 Trinity University considers the greater weight of the credible evidence as its standard in student conduct cases.
 Often referred to as the “preponderance of the evidence,” this standard asks decision-makers to consider whether it is more likely than not that a violation occurred.

 Not all forms of sexual misconduct are equally serious offenses, and the University reserves the right to impose different sanctions, ranging from verbal warning to expulsion, depending on the severity of the offense and taking into account any previous campus conduct code violations.
-The University will consider the concerns and rights of both the accusing party and the person accused of sexual misconduct.
+The University will consider the concerns and rights of both the reporting party and the responding party.

-Accused and accusing students are notified, in writing, of all outcomes.
+Reporting and responding students are notified, in writing, of all outcomes.
 Victim impact statements are confidential, except in the event of an appeal.
-A student who appeals may see the impact statement in order to effectively prepare a petition.
+A responding student who appeals may see the impact statement in order to effectively prepare a petition.
 The parties in a case generally have the right to respond once, in writing, to the information submitted by the other party.
-All procedures are at the sole discretion of the Conduct Review Board chair.
+All procedures are at the sole discretion of the Dean of Students or a designee.

 All parties in a sexual misconduct hearing have the opportunity to appeal within five days.
 Students found responsible may appeal without concern that the review body will issue a harsher finding or sanction.
 Reporting parties may appeal the decision and the sanction.
-Student Conduct procedures for appeal will be followed and are part of the general Student Conduct procedures.
+Student Conduct procedures for appeal will be followed and can be found on the Student Conduct webpage.